 Host Name Enter the name of the host to which you want the JANUS device to connect.
-The host name can be up to 15 characters in length.
+The host name can be up to 15 characters in length and can be the IP address of the host instead of the host name.